michibinder/mapy/README.md

-# plteulag
+# mb-pytools-dlr

-Visualization software for NETCDF output of the numerical flow solver EULAG
+Visualization software for NETCDF output of the numerical flow solvers PMAP and EULAG and corresponding measurement data (lidar, AMTM, ...)